Scouting's Camping Program—Ever-Increasing Challenge Out-of-Doors

 - Overnight camping by Tiger Cub, Wolf, and Bear Cub Scout dens as dens is not approved, and certificates of liability insurance will not be provided by the Boy Scouts of America.

-- Tiger Cubs may participate in boy-parent excursions, day camps, pack overnighters, or council-organized family camping.
+- Tiger Cubs, with their adult partner, may participate in boy-parent excursions, day camps, pack overnighters, council-organized family camping, or resident camping.

-- Wolf and Bear Cub Scouts and Webelos Scouts may participate in a resident overnight camping program operating under BSA National Camping School– trained leadership and managed by the council.
+- Tiger Cubs, Wolf and Bear Cub Scouts, and Webelos Scouts may participate in a resident overnight camping program operating under BSA National Camping School– trained leadership and managed by the council.

 - A Webelos Scout may participate in overnight den camping when supervised by an adult.
 In most cases, the Webelos Scout will be under the supervision of his parent or guardian.
 It is essential that each Webelos Scout be under the supervision of a parent-approved adult.
 Joint Webelos den/troop campouts including the parents of the Webelos Scouts are encouraged to strengthen ties between the pack and troop.
 Den leaders, pack leaders, and parents are expected to accompany the boys on approved trips.

 - All Scouts registered in Boy Scout troops are eligible to participate in troop or patrol overnight campouts, camporees, and resident camps.